pachovit/echopages/README.md

 ![stars](https://img.shields.io/github/stars/pachovit/echopages)
 ![forks](https://img.shields.io/github/forks/pachovit/echopages)

 EchoPages is a service designed to provide users with scheduled digests of their chosen content, such as summaries of book chapters or articles.
-Inspired by services like [Readwise](https://readwise.io/), EchoPages enhances the reading and learning experience by sending personalized content snippets on a predefined schedule, ensuring continuous engagement and retention.
+Inspired by services like [Readwise](https://readwise.io/), EchoPages enhances the reading and learning experience by sending personalized content snippets on a predefined schedule, ensuring continuous engagement and retention 📖🔁🧠.

-## Why Choose EchoPages?
+## Why Choose EchoPages? 🌟

-- **Self-Managed Content**: EchoPages allows you to carefully manage your content.
-Whether it's a detailed summary of a book chapter or brief quotes, you have the flexibility to add any content that matters to you.
+- 📋 **Self-Managed Content**: EchoPages allows you to carefully manage your content.
+Whether it's a detailed summary of a book chapter or brief quotes, you have the flexibility to add any content that matters to you
-- **Customizable Delivery**: Configure EchoPages to deliver content that suits your needs.
-Receive a daily summary of a book chapter, or several smaller snippets, depending on your preference.
+- 📬 **Customizable Delivery**: Configure EchoPages to deliver content that suits your needs.
+Receive a daily summary of a book chapter, or several smaller snippets, depending on your preference
-- **Free and Open Source**: EchoPages is free to use and fully open-source.
-You can self-host it and take complete control over your data and usage.
+- 🆓 **Free and Open Source**: EchoPages is free to use and fully open-source.
+You can self-host it and take complete control over your data and usage

-## Getting Started
+## Getting Started 🚀

 ### Prerequisites